oracle-livelabs/analytics-ai/generative-ai-agent-oda/terraform/terraform.md

     When you are done, click **Create** or **Save Changes** to finish the stack creation wizard.

-    You can select **Run Apply** and skip Tasks 2, but it is recommended you perform these tasks separately so you can review the Terraform plan before applying.
+    You can select **Run Apply** and skip Task 2, but it is recommended you perform this separately so you can review the Terraform plan before applying.

 ## Task 2: Run Terraform stack